bibincatchme/kubernetes/ServiceAccount/README.md

 ##### It also creates a token automatically the service account token is what must be used by the external application while authenticating to the Kubernetes API.

 #### The token however is stored as a secret object.

-#### k8s automatically mount the default  serviceaccount with each pods Each namespace have its own serviceaccount

 ```